Introduction to the Request Logging system

-Traffic Log module is designed to provide finer control over the Traffic Log system.
-It's your silent site traffic watcher which you can use to find out what exactly is going on your site.
+Request Logging system is a silent site traffic watcher which you can use to find out what exactly is going on your site.

-So, you can think of the Traffic Log as nothing more than a window into web requests to your WordPress site.
+So, you can think of the this system as nothing more than a window into web requests to your WordPress site.

-In everyday use, you wouldn't need the watcher to be active.
+In everyday use, you wouldn't need it to be active.
 It'll use resources that you otherwise don't need to use.

 But, if you're concerned about a sudden performance drop, or feel that your site is subject to some sort of attack, you can enable it to get a more informed view on your traffic.

-Please note that the Traffic Log doesn't use a lot of resources.
+Please note that the Request Logging doesn't use a lot of resources.
 But it will perform an database insert (write) on each page load.
 It's a tiny execution and not one that will impact your page loading.

 Shield performs this database write at the very end of execution so any page loading for the visitor will complete 99.99% and then the database execution starts.